Home › Insights

 Negotiating these clauses out of a contract is possible — but it requires asking before you sign, not after.
 Carriers will often agree to shorter renewal windows, capped escalators, and pro-rated ETFs for customers they want to keep.
 The key is knowing to ask.

 Jonathan founded Buckeye Telecom in 2003 after years in the Columbus telecom industry — first at 5-Star distributors learning the carrier side, then carrying his own quota in telecom sales.
-He still personally answers his phone.
+He still works directly with clients — backed by the Buckeye team.